As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 But Isn’t Gestational Diabetes Due To Hormones Or The Placenta?

-The biggest myth people believe about gestational diabetes is that it occurs due to being unlucky with hormones or it was the placenta or pancreas causing it, not diet.
+The biggest myth people believe about gestational diabetes is that it occurs due to being unlucky with hormones or it was the placenta.
+But if this were true, wouldn’t all pregnant women get it?
+Or is it because some women have insulin resistance already?
+Insulin resistance takes time to tip over the edge and has no to little symptoms.

 Reproductive and Women’s Health Specialist, Doctor Andrew Orr says, “Yes, hormones do come into play with gestational diabetes.
 But insulin also affects hormones, and diet affects insulin.
 So diet is a big driving factor that every pregnant woman, or any woman trying to fall pregnant, needs to be aware of.”